byuitechops/for-the-strength-of-developers/Introduction/coding.md

         1. Bug
             * Add issues on the repository for things that aren't working properly.
         2. Ideas for improvements
-            * If you have ideas on how to improve code in byuitechops, make an issue.
+            * If you have ideas as you're coding about new features or something that you'd want to make, then go make an issue.
 5. Markdown
     1. [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)